azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 - **Enable Sessions**: _true_ (in this sample, we will be using Service Bus sessions!)

 :::tip
 📝 `Sessions` enable the first-in, first out (FIFO) pattern within Azure Service Bus.
-If you want to know more it, have a look at the official docs: <https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-sessions>
+If you want to know more about it, have a look at the official docs: <https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-sessions>
 :::

 Subscription for Visit Reports Service